 Chemotherapy is a successful treatment option often used in combination with other treatment tactics.
 Renowned thoracic surgeon, Dr. Raja Flores, recently conducted a study on intraoperative chemotherapy.

 Dr. Flores, based out of New York City’s Mount Sinai Hospital, is considered a pioneer in the use of intraoperative chemotherapy.
+Get connected to specialists like him using our free Doctor Match program.

 Blood tests determine any medical complications such as high blood pressure or diabetes.
 Cancer screening tests confirm the presence of certain proteins and enzymes that indicate a malignant tumor.
 Oncologists then develop a treatment plan.
 This includes how long the chemotherapy is administered and how often it is given.